hydro-project/hydroflow/book/setup.md

 Hydroflow requires nightly Rust, but the repo is already configured for it via `rust-toolchain.toml`.

-We can then open the repo in VS Code or IDE of your choice. `rust-analyzer` will provide inline type and error messages, code completion, etc.
+We can then open the repo in VS Code or IDE of your choice.
+In VS Code, `rust-analyzer` will provide inline type and error messages, code completion, etc.

 ## Development

 The easiest way to try Hydroflow is with an "example", found in the [`hydroflow/examples` folder](https://github.com/hydro-project/hydroflow/tree/main/hydroflow/examples).
-These examples are include via the [`hydroflow/Cargo.toml` file](https://github.com/hydro-project/hydroflow/blob/main/hydroflow/Cargo.toml), so make sure to add your example there if you create a new one.
+These examples are included via the [`hydroflow/Cargo.toml` file](https://github.com/hydro-project/hydroflow/blob/main/hydroflow/Cargo.toml), so make sure to add your example there if you create a new one.
 The simplest example is [`graph_reachability`](https://github.com/hydro-project/hydroflow/blob/main/hydroflow/examples/graph_reachability/main.rs).